- Don-Alvin Adegeest |

 Currently, Vip.com stands as one of China's top three e-commerce retailers.
 The site has annual retail sales of 11.2 billion dollars according to a statement released by the company.
 This site also states it has 57.8 million active customers and over 335 million orders in 2017.
 As the site is based in a different market, the partnership provides a great opportunity for London Fashion Week and its brands.
 "What they have is incredible products that a fashion-forward Chinese consumer is going to love," Caroline Rush, chief executive of the British Fashion Council, said in a statement.
 "Our role is to shine a light on these businesses and work with our partners at Vip.com to introduce these brands to a highly engaged audience in China."

 - Jackie Mallon |

-By contributing guest editor Jackie Mallon, who is on the teaching faculty of several NYC fashion programmes and is the author of Silk for the Feed Dogs, a novel set in the international fashion industry.
+Fashion editor Jackie Mallon is also an educator and author of Silk for the Feed Dogs, a novel set in the international fashion industry.

 - AFP |

 From classic check baseball caps to shell suits, Christopher Bailey raided the Burberry archive for his final collection at London Fashion Week on Saturday, while looking to the future with the rainbow flag.